 While the sauce is simmering, prepare the meatballs.
 Take the meat out of the fridge while you are preparing the other ingredients.
 In a large bowl, add in the heavy whipping cream.
 Tear off tiny pieces of the bread (I use the entire piece) and place in cream.
 Combine.
 Allow to soak for a few minutes.
 Mix in the minced garlic, fresh parsley, and Parmesan cheese.
 Unlike other meatball recipes, you do NOT need to use an egg!

 Add in the meat and season the kosher salt and pepper.
 Combine all ingredients…do NOT over mix!

 Heat oven to 350 degrees.
 Line a baking sheet with parchment paper.
 Form meatballs and bake for about 12 to 15 minutes.
 I flip the meatballs in the pan halfway through.
 This recipe will make about 48 meatballs.
 Reserve in bowl until sauce is finished.
 Once sauce is finished, place meatballs in sauce.
 As the meatballs are baking, prepare your favorite pasta.
+Check out two of my favorite pastas, DeCecco and Delallo.
 Do NOT forget to salt your water!

 Drain pasta and toss with sauce and top with meatballs.
-Garnish with freshly grated Parmesan cheese and chiffonades of fresh basil!
+Garnish the Spaghetti and Meatballs with freshly grated Parmesan cheese and chiffonades of fresh basil!
 I hope you love this recipe as much as I do…please ENJOY!!!